Employment contract in English law: Express terms

 Once a person's work contract is categorised, the courts have specific rules for determining, beyond the statutory minimum charter of rights, what are its terms and conditions.
-Analogous rules for incorporation of terms, and implication terms exist as in the ordinary law of contract, however in ‘’Gisda Cyf v Barratt’’, Lord Kerr emphasised that this process of construction is one that must be “intellectually segregated” from the general law of contract, because of the relation of dependency an employee has.
+Analogous rules for incorporation of terms and implication of terms exist as in the ordinary law of contract; however, in Gisda Cyf v Barratt, Lord Kerr emphasised that this process of construction is one that must be "intellectually segregated" from the general law of contract, because of the relation of dependency an employee has.
 In this case, Ms Barratt was told her employment was terminated in a letter that she opened 3 days after its arrival.
 When, 3 months and 2 days after arrival, she lodged an unfair dismissal claim, the employer argued it was time barred on the ground that in ordinary contract law one is bound by a notice when a reasonable person would have read a message.
 The Supreme Court held that Ms Barratt was in time for a claim because she was only bound by the notice when she actually read it.
 The applicable in employment was different, given the purpose of employment law to protect the employee.
 From formation to termination, employment contracts are to be construed in the context of statutory protection of dependent workers.